ibm-cloud-docs/account/ts_accessing.md

 `We didn't recognize this IBMid or email.`

 You tried to log in to the {{site.data.keyword.Bluemix_notm}} console, but did not use a valid IBMid.
-For example, you did not enter a fully qualified email address for the IBMid, or you tried to use a previous username and password.
+For example, you did not enter a fully qualified email address for the IBMid, or you tried to use a previous user name and password.
 {: tsCauses}

 You must have a valid IBMid and password to log in to {{site.data.keyword.Bluemix_notm}}.